-When a Chapter 7 is filed with the Court, a hearing called a Meeting of Creditors is scheduled.
+When a Chapter 7 bankruptcy is filed with the court, a hearing called a meeting of creditors is scheduled.
 These hearings are usually held approximately a month from the filing date.
-A 60-day deadline from the Meeting of Creditors is set for creditors to object to the debtor’s discharge or the dischargeability of their debt.
-Most Chapter 7 cases are only open for three to four months.
+A 60-day deadline from the meeting of creditors is set for creditors to object to the debtor’s discharge or the dischargeability of their debt.
+Most Chapter 7 bankruptcy cases are only open for three to four months.

 Are there tax implications for filing bankruptcy?